EricAKrauss/Scrybe/README.md

 #### writing colored text
 Stored in the buffer with each character is an ANSI color sequence.
 For your convenience, many of these sequences are stored in `colors.py`.
 By default, all characters are stored in the buffer with `colors.DEFAULT`.
+A list of ANSI sequences can be found [Here](http://bluesock.org/~willg/dev/ansi.html).

 #### .render()
 The render method will clear the console or terminal depending on your OS and then print the buffer.